Should parents who are locked up also be locked away from their kids?

-According to figures cited by the authors, the number of children with at least one parent incarcerated has ”risen sharply” over the past decade.
-The majority of the incarcerated parents are fathers, but the number of incarcerated mothers has more than doubled.
+According to figures cited in the study, the number of children with incarcerated parents has “risen sharply in the last decade.”
+The majority of the incarcerated parents are fathers, but the number of incarcerated mothers has more than doubled, said the authors.

-The programs included religious nonprofits such as the non-profit Jewish organization, The Aleph Institute.
-Even the Girl Scouts has a program, which includes seeking to help parents and daughters participate in organized discussions about family life, conflict resolution, and violence and drug abuse prevention.
+Some programs are non government.
+They include religious nonprofits such as the non-profit Jewish organization, The Aleph Institute.
+Even the Girl Scouts have a program, which includes seeking to help parents and daughters participate in organized discussions about family life, conflict resolution, and violence and drug abuse prevention.
 Families take on leadership roles in Girl Scout activity planning and implementation, said the Scouts.

-Programs administered by the federal Bureau of Prisons include education to parents, teaching living skills, and literacy-building services at a number of institutions.
+Programs administered by the Federal Bureau of Prisons include educating parents, teaching living skills, and providing literacy-building services at a number of institutions, wrote Rutgers–Camden.

 But there are many other models.

 Some programs have made headlines.
-The Middletown Press, a daily newspaper in Connecticut, reported on a program called Women Overcoming Recidivism Through Hard Work, or W.O.R.T.H.
+The Middletown Press, a newspaper in Connecticut, reported on a program called Women Overcoming Recidivism Through Hard Work, or W.O.R.T.H.
 After a two-week orientation of the program, mentees choose a family member, teacher, or “other supportive person” for help.
 A counselor can share observations of a prisoner with the person chosen.
 The counselor and the chosen person can then offer feedback and brainstorm solutions, said the paper.

 Under the program, a counselor can share observations of a prisoner with the person chosen.
 The counselor and the chosen person can then offer feedback and brainstorm solutions, said the paper.

-Montana State Prison increased family visitation days from two to four per week, with scheduling on a first-come basis and reservations required at least seven days prior, reported the Great Falls Tribune.
+Montana State Prison delivered a basic solution by increasing visitation days from two to four, with scheduling on a first-come basis and reservations required at least seven days prior, reported The Great Falls Tribune.

-Improving family engagement can start at birth.
+Building family engagement could start soon after birth.
 In many facilities, babies born to incarcerated pregnant mothers are taken away within 48 to 72 hours and sent to either a relative or foster care, but some prisons have changed their approach, NBC News reported.

 In the Bedford Hills, N.Y., women’s prison, infants are allowed to remain with their mothers in a prison nursery until the infants reach one year–or even 18 months–of age.
-The nursery is separated from the general population, and each mom receives a cot and her own small cell, where she sleeps inches from her child’s crib.
+The nursery is separated from the general population.
+Each mom receives a cot and her own small cell, where she sleeps inches from her child’s crib.